krasimir/react-in-patterns/patterns/one-direction-data-flow/README.md

   Switcher -------> Store
 ```

-Let's assume that we are saving the flag value to a backend service via the `Store`.
+Let's assume that we are saving the flag value to a back-end service via the `Store`.
 When the user comes back we have to set a proper initial state.
-If the user left the flag truthy we have to show *"lights on"* and not the default *"lights off"*.
+If the user left the flag as `true` we have to show *"lights on"* and not the default *"lights off"*.
 Now it gets tricky because we have the data knowledge in two places.
 The UI and the `Store` have their own states.
-We have to communicate in both directions `Store ---> Switcher` and `Switcher ---> Store`.
+We have to communicate in both directions from the store to the switcher and from the switcher to the store.

 ```js
 // ... in App component